danielbenedi6/DD2477-Podcast-search/README.md

 ```
 python3 indexing.py
 ```
-It will ask for username and password in Elasticsearch as well as the fingerprint or the certificate of the SA.
-The fingerprint was showed in the previous step.
+It will ask for username and password in Elasticsearch as well as the fingerprint or the certificate of the CA. The fingerprint was showed in the previous step.

 ## Running the search engine